Prtfw/sagemaker-mlops-workshop/README.md

   - Alarm metrics cost $0.10 per alarm.
 - **KMS** – $1/month for the key created.
 - **Lambda** - Low cost, $0.20 per 1 million request see [Amazon Lambda Pricing](https://aws.amazon.com/lambda/pricing/)
-- **SageMaker** – Prices vary based on EC2 instance usage for the Notebook Instances, Model Hosting, Model Training and Model Monitoring; each charged per hour of use.
+- **SageMaker** – Prices vary based on EC2 instance usage for the Notebook Instances, Studio, Model Hosting, Model Training and Model Monitoring; each charged per hour of use.
 For more information, see [Amazon SageMaker Pricing](https://aws.amazon.com/sagemaker/pricing/).
   - The `ml.t3.medium` instance *notebook* costs $0.0582 an hour.
   - The `ml.m4.xlarge` instance for the *training* job costs $0.28 an hour.
   - The `ml.m5.xlarge` instance for the *monitoring* baseline costs $0.269 an hour.